mahmoud/talks/github_chat.md

   easy enough for me.
 I might just be a wuss.
 * I could see some sort of "Uses this" feature, but the space might already be a bit tight between star/watch/fork.
+* **Table of Contents in the Github-flavored Markdown**.
+One of the main reasons we use ReStructured Text instead of markdown is because of the Table of Contents (and overall slightly better linking).

 ## Personal musings